Aral-Sarrafi/Traffic_Sign_Classification_CNN/README.md

-# **Traffic Sign Recognition**
+# **Traffic Sign Recognition in Tensorflow**

 **Project outline:**
-Within this project a convolutional neural network has been implemeted for classification of traffic sign signals with 43 classes.
+Within this project a convolutional neural network has been implemeted in tensorflow for classification of traffic sign signals with 43 classes.
 The outline of the project is:
 * Loading the data and visualization
 * Data augmentation